DAB radio was introduced in Ireland in 2006, though it has failed to gain the level of audience share and coverage of DAB radio in the UK.

-More stations used to be available from a second multiplex, Mux2, but this has now closed.
+More DAB stations used to be available in Ireland from a second multiplex, Mux2, but this has now closed.

 BBC DAB radio stations only broadcast within the UK, so you probably won’t be able to listen to BBC radio on DAB in Ireland unless you live near the Northern Irish border.
 You can often receive stations such as BBC Radio 4 on FM in the east and south east of Ireland.

 Can You Get Irish Radio Stations on DAB in the UK?